 In the back, the rear seats also have electric adjustment and the highest-specification Autobiography models can be optioned with heated armrests and calf supports.

-The Range Rover will easily fit 3 adults with room to spare in the back, but if you’ve only a couple of passengers on board then a large armrest can be lowered to offer a more private space – or as a table for a quick game of Yahtzee.
+The Range Rover will easily fit three adults with room to spare in the back, but if you’ve only a couple of passengers on board then a large armrest can be lowered to offer a more private space – or as a table for a quick game of Yahtzee.
 Surrounded by the softest leather and the highest-quality wood veneers, the spacious back seats are definitely first-class, especially so with the long wheelbase version.
 No wonder the Range Rover is a Royal family favourite.

 The Land Rover Range Rover’s boot is positively cavernous, as you might expect, given its overall size.
-It’s strictly a 4/5-seater with no option for extra seats in the back, so you’d need to look at a Range Rover Sport or Land Rover Discovery if you needed to carry more people.
-Yet it’s hard to imagine a scenario where a Range Rover couldn’t cope with 5 people’s travel baggage.
+It’s strictly a four/five-seater with no option for extra seats in the back, so you’d need to look at a Range Rover Sport or Land Rover Discovery if you needed to carry more people.
+Yet it’s hard to imagine a scenario where a Range Rover couldn’t cope with five people’s travel baggage.

 The Land Rover Range Rover’s tailgate is a theatrical yet practical affair.
 At the touch of a button, it hinges from top and bottom to present a useful loading platform or a place to take a pew.
 It’s ideal for changing into your walking boots or making it easier for the family dog to climb aboard.